Optimal dividend and capital injection under self-exciting claims: Reinforcement learning estimate

 In Figures~\ref{FIG:policy_X0_1} and~\ref{FIG:policy_X0_0}, we display the control regions learned by the reinforcement learning agent.
-The colour map indicates the action selected in each state: the yellow region corresponds to inaction, the purple region to capital injection, and the blue region to dividend distribution.
+The colour map indicates the action selected in each state: the blue region corresponds to inaction, the green region to capital injection, and the yellow region to dividend distribution.

 The learned strategies display the same qualitative structure as the optimal policy obtained through the variational inequality formulation in the PDE section.
 This close agreement provides strong evidence for the validity of the reinforcement learning approach.
 Some discrepancies between the two training runs can be observed in the precise location of the control boundaries.
 This behaviour is expected: since policy-gradient methods optimise over a restricted class of parametrised stochastic policies, they converge to near-optimal strategies rather than an exact optimum.
 For such quasi-optimal policies, the control boundary is not uniquely defined.
 Our Monte Carlo experiments confirm that the estimated value is only slightly sensitive to variations in the dividend boundary, provided that the global structure of the optimal strategy is preserved.